analogdevicesinc/MaximAI_Documentation/MAX78002_Evaluation_Kit/README.md

     arm-none-eabi-gdb --se=build/max78002.elf
     ```

-    * "--se" sets the symbol and executable file to the compiled build output.
+    * "--se" sets the symbol and executable file to the compiled program file.
+If you've changed the name of the output file the command above should change accordingly.

     Expected output: